 - Community services - To ensure that all necessary community services are provided to support the public interest and well-being of all Castle Rock residents and businesses.

 - Local economy - To promote economic self-sufficiency and long-term stability of the local economy, to provide residents with a broad range of employment opportunities, and to provide the Town with a healthy tax base.

 A panel, chaired by the Mayor, will review the nominations and determine whether the nominee meets the criteria.
-The panel will be made up of residents from the areas of education, business, youth and a resident-at-large.
+The panel will be made up of residents from the areas of education, business, youth and a resident at large.

 Cornerstone Tribute recognition

 Those selected to be honored with the Cornerstone Tribute will be recognized with a formal proclamation presented during a Town Council meeting.
-There will then be a permanent Cornerstone Tribute sign that will be placed along the walking trail through Festival Park, or at an alternate location approved by the Parks and Recreation Department.
+There will then be a permanent Cornerstone Tribute sign placed along the walking trail through Festival Park, or at an alternate location approved by the Parks and Recreation Department.